nihilamj/sleepwell/Others/Packages and Softwares.md

 ## openAI
 The OpenAI Python library provides convenient access to the OpenAI REST API from any Python 3.7+ application.
 The library includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients powered by httpx.

+## jinja2-3.1.3
+Jinja is a fast, expressive, extensible templating engine.
+Special placeholders in the template allow writing code similar to Python syntax.
+Then the template is passed data to render the final document.